yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 ---

 I get questions like this all the time: How does one become a senior software developer or an architect?
-How do I grow from a junior just starting to write Java code to the leader of a software team that is driving a BMW and making $150K+ per year?
+How does one grow from a junior just starting to write Java code to the leader of a software team that is driving a BMW and making $150K+ per year?
 What are the exact steps that won't waste time and will get you there faster?
 Let me share what I think might